 Nearly at the end of the walk you will find yourself in front of Minoo fall, a 33 meters high waterfall.

-Surrounded by green and trees, you will feel relaxed and at peace.
+Surrounded by trees, you will feel relaxed and at peace.
 In addiction, in the little pond created by the flowing of the water, you may be able to see herons and other birds, relaxing in this magic environment.

 Close to the waterfall, the main percourse will split in many different paths leading to some hiking trails needing more preparation.
 An easy one is the one reaching a panoramic terrace, from which you can enjoy the view on Ōsaka, Kōbe and the Ōsaka Bay.
 Another one, quite longer, connects Minoo Park with the Katsuō-ji Temple.
 This is about 10 km long.

 Minoo Park is located close to Ōsak, it is a nice destination even just to spend half a day away from the city.
 You can find also wooden tables and a picnic area in the park.